From the first day you bring your tiny newborn home from the hospital, it’s time to start initiating tummy time.

 A boppy pillow is a must for new mothers.
 If you’re breastfeeding, this helps support your baby and gives your arms a little break.

 We also love our boppy for tummy time.
-It’s a perfect prop to help your baby lie a little more upright and have use of their arms.
+It’s a perfect prop to help your baby lie a little more upright and have the use of their arms.

-Set your baby up on the boppy and place a bucket of water in front of them.
+Set your baby up on the boppy pillow and place a bucket of water in front of them.
 Let them splash around in the water or play with some floating toys.